Note: Courses are subject to change and not all will necessarily be offered every academic year.

 Craft—Fall

 This course will prepare student-teachers with a working knowledge of theories, methods, and procedures for teaching functional and academic reading and writing skills to first-year college students.
-The course has two main components, which include attendance in the Teaching Good Prose pedagogy seminar, held on Fridays from 12:30 to 2:10 pm, as well as a supervised teaching assistantship in a freshman writing class at SUNY Purchase.
-In the pedagogy seminar, readings and class discussions will explore strategies for designing and teaching lessons that will improve students’ ability to compose analytical college essays; to express ideas clearly and effectively in well-developed, focused arguments with relevant and adequate evidence; and to use the style and conventions of standard academic prose.
+The course has two main components, which include attendance in the Teaching Good Prose pedagogy seminar held on Fridays from 12:30 to 2:10 pm, as well as a supervised teaching assistantship in a freshman writing class at SUNY Purchase.
+In the pedagogy seminar, readings and class discussions will explore strategies for designing and teaching lessons that will improve students’ability to compose analytical college essays; express ideas clearly and effectively in well-developed, focused arguments with relevant and adequate evidence; and use the style and conventions of standard academic prose.
 Student-teachers are supervised by an instructor and are required to attend one session of a freshman writing class per week.
 Additionally, student-teachers are expected to meet with students outside of class for 1-2 hours per week.

 Faculty